jeremyaemmett/jeremyaemmett.github.io/maven.md

 IDL-generated cylindrical Mars map displaying a select apoapsis scan phase superimposed on magnetic field topology.

 A Python re-make is in development, with modularized kernel downloading tools, more sophisticated visualization capabilities, and improved code documentation.
-This robust code architecture is universally applicable to any spacecraft/instrument provided that SPICE kernels exist and provide coverage for the intended time range.
+This robust code architecture is universally applicable to any spacecraft/instrument provided that SPICE kernels exist and provide coverage for the time range of interest.
 #### _[Source code](maven1.py)_

 ![apoapsis_scans2](https://github.com/user-attachments/assets/14104b63-4a01-481d-9650-3505e6bacac2)